 When you take out a cash advance on your credit card—for example, by using your credit card to get cash out of an ATM—you will likely be charged a cash advance fee.
 You’ll also be subject to a high interest rate that begins to accrue immediately from the day of withdrawal.
-In short, a cash advance will likely cost you a lot of money, while cash back puts money back into your pocket.
+In short, a cash advance will likely cost you a lot of money and is rarely a good option, while cash back puts money back into your pocket for making purchases.

 How to get cash back from a credit card

-If you spend $100 buying a new pair of running shoes on that Citi Double Cash card, for example, the card’s terms state that you’ll get 1 percent of the cost (or $1) credited on purchase, and the other 1 percent ($1) credited to your account once you’ve paid the charge off on your monthly statement.
+To get cash back from a credit card, all you have to do is spend money on an eligible purchase.
+Whenever you make an eligible purchase with your cash back card, you’ll automatically earn a percentage back based on the rules of your card.
+For example, if you spend $100 on a new pair of running shoes with the Citi Double Cash card, the card’s terms state that you’ll get 1 percent of the cost (or $1) when you make the purchase, and the other 1 percent ($1) once you’ve paid the charge off on your monthly statement.

-If you have a card that pays a variable percentage back based on spending categories—like the Blue Cash Preferred® Card from American Express that pays 6 percent back at U.S. supermarkets (on up to $6,000 in charges per year, then it’s 1 percent) and 6 percent on select U.S. streaming services—you’ll automatically get $6 returned to your statement every time you drop $100 at the grocery store and 6 percent back on what you’re paying for your monthly Netflix package.
+If you have a card that pays a variable percentage back based on spending categories—like the Blue Cash Preferred® Card from American Express that pays 6 percent back at U.S. supermarkets (on up to $6,000 per year, then 1 percent) and 6 percent on select U.S. streaming subscriptions—you’ll get $6 returned every time you drop $100 at a U.S. supermarket and 6 percent back on your monthly Netflix subscription.